edgexfoundry/edgex-docs/design/legacy-design/device-service/discovery.md

 When discovery is triggered, the SDK calls the implementation function provided by the Device Service.
-This should perform whatever protocol-specific procedure is necessary to find devices, and for each device found, call the filtered device addition function provided by the SDK.
+This should perform whatever protocol-specific procedure is necessary to find devices, and pass these devices into the SDK by calling the SDK's filtered device addition function.

+Note: The implementation should call back for every device found.
+The SDK is to take responsibility for filtering out devices which have already been added.

 The information required for a found device is as follows: